edbeato/coffee_sales/README.md

 ## Creating the Dashboard

-There were three categories of the data that I wanted to highlight:
+Now that the data has been combined and cleaned, it is ready to be presented in a dashboard.
+There were three categories of the data that I wanted to highlight: the total sales over time, sales broken down by country, and top spending customers.
+All of them were created using pivot tables.

 **1.)
 Total sales over time**

-I selected order data into the rows and grouped them by years and months.
-I put coffee type names into columns and sales as my values.
-Now that all of the data was in the pivot chart I inserted my line graph.
+To create this visual I selected the *order date* as the rows and grouped them by years and months.
+I made *coffee type names* my columns and *sales* my values.
+I decided to use a line graph to visualize the data because it allows you to clearly see the changes in sales over time of each coffee type in comparison to the others.

-After this I created an order date timeline so that you could easily filter the data based on whatever months you wanted to look at.
-This is quickly done by inserting a timeline under the *Pivot Chart Analyze* tab.
+After this I created an order date timeline so that you could filter the data based on whatever months you wanted to look at.

 I also added slicers so that you could filter the data by size, roast type name, and loyalty card.
-This was done by inserting slicers under the *Pivot Chart Analyze* tab.

 **2.)
 Sales broken down by country**

-I created a bar chart using the countries as my rows and sales as my values.
+Here I selected the countries as my rows and sales as my values.
+Since we were comparing amounts of sales for the different countries rather than trends, so I decided to use a bar chart.

 **3.)
 Customers who've spent the most money**

 I created another bar chart using the customer name as my rows and sales as my values.
-Tessa's Coffee has had many different customers over the years, so rather than displaying all of them, I decided to only display the top 5.
+Tessa's Coffee has had many different customers over the years, so rather than displaying all of them, I decided to only display the top five.

 These three charts, along with the filters added, give us a great overview of the sales for Tessa's Coffee from 2019 - 2022.